magnetrwn/runtime-bitset-cpp/README.md

 # Speed

-`tests.cpp` basically has very simple stuff to test speed against other possible implementations of data structures using bitsets and arrays, and more.
-Currently it seems that compile-time arrays of bitsets are +50% faster than raw arrays of RuntimeBitsets, but when working with larger sizes the compile-time structure segfaults, while RuntimeBitset does not.
+`benchmark.cpp` basically has simple benchmarks to test speed against other possible implementations of data structures using bitsets and arrays, and more.
+Cache linearity is a relevant factor here, so the benchmark tries to be a little randomic as well.

-Here is a sample run from running `tests.cpp`:
+Here is a sample run from running `benchmark.cpp`:
 ```
+$ ./benchmark
-Running with 2000 rows and 2000 cols.
+Running 24 rounds with 480 rows and 640 cols...
 ------------------------------------------------------------
-| A | RuntimeBitset<>(cols)[rows] completed in: 73ms.
+| A | RuntimeBitset<>(cols)[rows] completed in: 95237us.
-| B | std::array<std::bitset<cols>, rows> completed in: 47ms.
+| B | std::array<std::bitset<cols>, rows> completed in: 85988us.
-| C | std::deque<std::deque<bool>> completed in: 211ms.
+| C | std::deque<std::deque<bool>> completed in: 143360us.
 ------------------------------------------------------------
-A takes +55.3% time than B.
+A takes +10.8% time than B.
-A takes -65.4% time than C.
+A takes -33.6% time than C.
 ```
+Of course results on different machines will change, but there is consistency between results from runs, at around ±5%.

 # Examples